Amma (1952 film): Soundtrack

 Lyrics were penned by Chidambaram Varadarajan.
 One song by Mahakavi Bharathiyar was also included in the film.
-The singer was Lalitha, while the Playback singers were Jikki, P. Leela, Jaanamma, V. Dakshinamurthy, Thiruchi Loganathan, Ghantasala, Gokulapalan and T. A. Mothi.

 "Ammaave Deivam Ulaginile", sung by Jikki and "Idhai Yaarodum Sollavum Koodaadhu", sung by T. A. Mothi and Janamma were hits.

 Reception

 Both Malayalam and Tamil editions of the film fared well at the box office.
 The film is remembered for the outstanding acting by Aranmula Ponnamma.
 The film will also be remembered for the debut of Gokulapalan and Dakshinamoorthy as playback singers.